Ray5mz/2048/README.md

 -  Arrow keys: Move tiles on the grid.
 -  Press 'Esc': Exit the game.
 -  when you exit without finsing your game, you will be asked if you want to resume your last game or start a new one in your next launch of the game

+---

+## Special Thanks:
+Thank you to @ayabas for working and contrinuting with awesome ideas into this project